bbi-lab/bbi-genome-data/README.md

 ```

 ## Build programs
-Once you have a qlogin session running, clone the repository bbi-genome-data using:
+Once you have a qlogin session running, clone the repository bbi-genome-data and build
+the required programs using:

   ```
   git clone https://github.com/bbi-lab/bbi-genome-data.git